Melanie Howard: Background

 Born in Gosford, New South Wales, Howard played her junior rugby for the Northern Lakes Warriors.

 Playing career

+St George Illawarra Dragons

 In June 2018, Howard represented NSW Country at the inaugural Women's National Championships.

 On 31 July 2018, she signed with the St George Illawarra Dragons in the NSWRL Women's Premiership.

 In Round 1 of the 2018 NRL Women's season, she made her debut for the Dragons in a 4–30 loss to the Brisbane Broncos.

-On 6 October 2018, she represented the Prime Minister's XIII in their 40–4 win over Papua New Guinea.
+Sydney Roosters

+On 26 June 2019, she joined the Sydney Roosters NRLW team.